kubernetes/website/content/en/blog/_posts/2023-10-18-gateway-api-time-to-switch-i2gw/index.md

 Gateway API is designed to be more portable across different implementations, clusters and environments.
 It helps reduce Ingress' reliance on non-portable, provider-specific annotations, making your configurations more consistent and easier to manage across multiple clusters.

 ### Expressiveness
-The Gateway API sets Kuberentes standard support of a wide range of features, such as header-based matching, traffic splitting, weight-based routing, request mirroring and more.
+The Gateway API provides standard, Kubernetes-backed support for a wide range of features, such as header-based matching, traffic splitting, weight-based routing, request mirroring and more.
 With Ingress, these features need custom provider-specific annotations.

 ### Extensibility
-Gateway API allows for custom resources to be linked at various layers of the API.
-This makes granular customization possible at the appropriate places within the API structure.
+Gateway API is designed with extensibility as a core feature.
+Rather than enforcing a one-size-fits-all model, it offers the flexibility to link custom resources at multiple layers within the API's framework.
+This layered approach to customization ensures that users can tailor configurations to their specific needs without overwhelming the main structure.
+By doing so, the Gateway API facilitates more granular and context-sensitive adjustments, allowing for a fine-tuned balance between standardization and adaptability.
+This becomes particularly valuable in complex cloud-native environments where specific use cases require nuanced configurations.

 ## Getting Started